Ensono/stacks-azure-data/pysparkle/README.md

 ## Local execution
-The current setup of PySparkle doesn't include the required libraries to connect to Azure Data Lake Storage (they are pre-installed and configured in Azure Databricks environment.
+The current setup of PySparkle doesn't include the required libraries to connect to Azure Data Lake Storage (they are pre-installed and configured in Azure Databricks environment).
 To run the application locally, appropriate jar files would have to be included in the Spark session (`spark.jars.packages` configuration parameter).

 ## Azure Data Factory setup